AdobeDocs/analytics-learn.en/help/intro-to-analytics/analytics-basics/people-metric.md

 >[!VIDEO](https://video.tv.adobe.com/v/24037/?quality=12)

-If you are a part of [UICONTROL Device Co-op], you can calculate metrics based on people, not just visitors.
+If you are a part of [!UICONTROL Device Co-op], you can calculate metrics based on people, not just visitors.

-For more information on [UICONTROL Device Co-op], go to [this documentation](https://marketing.adobe.com/resources/help/en_US/mcdc/).
+For more information on [!UICONTROL Device Co-op], go to [this documentation](https://marketing.adobe.com/resources/help/en_US/mcdc/).

 For more information on [!UICONTROL People] metric, go to [this documentation](https://marketing.adobe.com/resources/help/en_US/mcdc/mcdc-people.html).